hashicorp/packer/website/source/docs/commands/index.html.md

 -   `timestamp` is a Unix timestamp in UTC of when the message was printed.

--   `target` When you call `packer build` this can be either `''` or individual build names, e.g. `amazon-ebs`.
-You'll normally see `''` when output from the build process is happening, and the build name when artifacts of particular builds are being referred to.
+-   `target` When you call `packer build` this can be either empty or individual build names, e.g. `amazon-ebs`.
+It is normally empty when builds are in progress, and the build name when artifacts of particular builds are being referred to.

 -   `type` is the type of machine-readable message being outputted.
 The two most common `type`s are `ui` and `artifact`